osman144/js-notes/15-graphs/1-graphs.md

 <img width="250" alt="Screen Shot 2022-03-14 at 11 45 45 PM" src="https://user-images.githubusercontent.com/25594064/158308320-b6914d85-e9f4-4069-9e33-e90589dd5a12.png">

 ## Representing Graphs

+To store a graph, would firstly need the edges and vertices of a graph.
+They're stored using an Adjacency Matrix or an Adjacency List.

 There are two ways of representing graphs:

 1. Adjacency Matrix: